What Is Technical Writing?

 Despite what I thought was a complete lack of technical knowledge, I landed a contract job writing eLearning course material that teaches sales representatives how to sell software.
 Weird, right?
 The gist was this: I would read through a bunch of source documents, try to make sense of the information, and structure it into four lessons based on an outline provided to me.

 But let me go back.
 When applying for the job, I was asked to complete a “writing assessment” that all contractors must take to determine their skill level.
 I almost gave up before even starting.
-When I read the instructions, I didn’t understand half the words onscreen, let alone what I was supposed to do with them.
+When I read the instructions, I didn’t understand half the words on the screen, let alone what I was supposed to do with them.

 So I just did my own thing; I wrote a marketing blurb about the company, based on its website content and whatever else I could find online.
 I hoped to show them I could at least research and put words into grammatically acceptable sentences.

 I guess it was good enough.
-A few days later, I was given a technical writing assignment for which I would be paid more than I’d earned in the last six months.
+A few days later, I was given a technical writing assignment that would pay more than I’d earned in the last six months.

-Then, I saw a job posting that told me the company was looking for a full-time writer.
+Then I saw a job posting saying the company was looking for a full-time writer.
 I jumped at the opportunity—and got the job.
 That first project was challenging.
 I cleared my schedule and locked myself in my office for an entire weekend.
 When I finally finished it, I got paid promptly.
-I was asked to do another project that made the difficulty of my first akin to something called “How to Zip Up Your Fly: A Post-Urination Guide.”
+I was asked to do another project that made my first project feel like “How to Zip Up Your Fly: A Post-Urination Guide.”

 But the more I familiarized myself with the industry jargon, the more this type of writing started to feel natural.
 Although I still have plenty to learn, I’m now twice as fast at completing an assignment as I was when I started.
 New projects became open to me: editing a PowerPoint slide, writing catchy marketing copy, and performing quality assurance on a completed course.